BEFORE CLICK LABORATORY

 - Secure Connection.
-The Outback.com website switched from an unsecure http to a secure https.
+The Outback.com website switched from an unsecured http to a secure https.
 In the past, Google and Bing used to consider this switch as a brand new website they were seeing.
 This meant all of your history was gone.
 Fortunately, this is no longer an issue, so don’t worry about it.

 - Website Speed.
-Speed seems to be an ever increasing importance to search engines.
-Of course it has always been an issue to visitors.
+Speed seems to be an ever-increasing importance to search engines.
+Of course, it has always been an issue for visitors.
 There are many tools such as Pingdom and Google Speed Test to test your site speed.
 But just because your site doesn’t give a great score on Google Speed Test doesn’t mean your site isn’t fast.
 I have seen sites actually perform better with a lower time to load and a worse Google Speed score.
 You’ll have to find a balance of course on what is possible vs your spend but make it as fast as you can with the resources you have.

 - Webmaster Tools.
-Through any rollout, be sure to regular check Google Search Console and Bing Webmaster Tools.
+Through any rollout, be sure to regularly check Google Search Console and Bing Webmaster Tools.
 These will give you a warning sign if anything is going wrong with your new website.
 Also remember to update the settings here for the location of your sitemap.xml file because you don’t want them looking at a dead file or worse, an old file when you have a new website.

 So how did this all work for Outback.com?
 The new website was released at the beginning of November 2015.
 Working with the team a large amount of new content was added that focused on steak related terms and increased the content for menu items.
 The graph below (sorry we can’t show numbers) resulted in an almost double of the number of organic visitors from search engines for menu items.
 There are many things still to be done that will drive these numbers higher, but our teams continue to work together to find new ways to increase organic traffic.